-Biden Administration Paves the Way for Solar Panel Imports
+Biden Administration Paves the Way for Solar Panel Tariffs on Imports

 June 17, 2022

 As of February 2022, President Joe Biden extended tariffs that the Trump administration placed on solar panel imports.
 However, the range of solar products that the tariffs affect is smaller.

 The decision involves a tariff decrease from 30% to between 14% and 15% on imported crystalline silicon solar products for the next four years.
 Although bifacial solar panels are exempt from levies, the U.S. will accept double the number of solar imports than what the country previously permitted.

 These changes create a greater balance between foreign and domestically manufactured solar products that American consumers purchase.

 A Little Background on Solar Tariffs

 Former President Trump instated a safeguard tariff on solar cells in January of 2018.
 The tariff was set at 30%.
 This meant imported solar panels saw a 30% tax increase, although legislators designed it to decrease by 5% each year afterward.

 Tariffs are a logical way to generate federal revenue, but they also encourage more products to be made domestically rather than imported from abroad.
 And that supports American companies.

 However, companies source most American solar installations from Asia because China is the world’s largest solar panel manufacturer.
 This made the Trump administration’s tariff less than ideal for Americans going solar.
 Fewer solar products were available in the American market because of the tariff, and they also cost more than Chinese solar products.

 Once Biden took over in January 2021, the U.S. International Trade Commission (USITC) recommended that his administration keep Trump’s solar tariff.
 The USITC believed keeping the tariff at the same level would prevent harm to the U.S. solar industry.

 What Does Biden’s Solar Tariff Change Mean?

 Because Biden lessened the 30% tariff on solar equipment to 14% to 15% and doubled the allowed import number, consumers will have a wider range of options when purchasing equipment to go solar.

 In sum, the U.S. will accept a greater number of solar panel components from foreign solar manufacturers, specifically in China, with fewer taxes placed on them.